DerYokoya/NoteApp/README.md

 - **Multi-tab document model**
   - Each tab maintains independent state to avoid cross-document interference

+- **Controller pattern for MainWindow**
+  - `MainWindow` was previously 2000+ lines; formatting logic, toolbar construction, and context menu logic have been extracted into dedicated controllers, making each concern independently testable and easier to extend

 - **Local-first design**
   - No external dependencies or cloud integration, which ensures performance and reliability